-The inspiration for this piece is a football (soccer) shirt worn by the Argentine team Banfield in 2006, shown at right.
-I love the diagonal slash, as well as the clashing orange and green color scheme.
+The inspiration for this piece is a football (soccer) shirt worn by the Argentine team Banfield in 2006, shown above.
+I love the shirt’s diagonal sash motif, as well as its clashing orange and green color scheme.

 The hexagonal pattern coursing through the background of my painting is one I invented over the summer.
 And I planted a couple of oblique (or not so oblique) references to corporate logos, too.
 Can you name them?